dumconstantin/generator-x/README.md

 3. Run in terminal (you'll need to have a PSD opened): node app.js -f ../generator-x
 4. Go to *generator-x/projects* and find the generated PSD there.

+*Note*: Also set Photoshop Units to PX instead of Points.

 ### What it is
 Generator X is a plugin/service that understands a Photoshop PSD and writes the code necessary to put that design online.